 How Do You Know If You Are Cynophobic

-There is a difference between preferring cats to dogs and being flat out terrified of the latter.
-Not everyone with dog fears is truly cynophobic.
+There is a difference between preferring cats to dogs and being flat-out terrified of the latter.
+Not everyone with dog fears is cynophobic.
 Make sure you take my anxiety test to get an idea of the severity of your anxiety.
 The following symptoms are what causes a person to be diagnosed with a phobia.

-- Excessive and Unreasonable Fear In someone with an excessive and unreasonable fear of dogs, dogs don’t even have to be present for that person to experience panic, because even the anticipation of the presence of dogs can set it off – for example, going to a place where you know dogs could be present.
-Additionally, the dog need not be menacing or posing any actual threat for the fear response to be present.
+- Excessive and Unreasonable Fear In someone with an excessive and unreasonable fear of dogs, dogs don’t even have to be present for that person to experience panic, because even the anticipation of the presence of dogs can set it off (for example, going to a place where you know dogs could be present).
+Additionally, the dog need not be menacing or posing an actual threat for the fear response to be present.

 - Exposure to Dogs Almost Always Causes Intense Anxiety Every time a dog appears or almost every time, the person will experience an immediate anxiety reaction.
 This anxiety reaction often takes the form of a panic attack, whose symptoms are detailed below.

 - Recognition that Fear is Excessive Adult cynophobes will usually recognize that their fear of dogs is unrealistic and excessive, though the recognition of this fact will not keep them from feeling it.
 In children, this recognition is less likely.

 - Avoidance of Dogs People with cynophobia avoid dogs whenever possible and will go out of their way to do so.
 The perceived need to avoid dogs may interfere with the person’s daily functioning.

 Three main possibilities exist as to why a person may be afraid of dogs.
 As with most specific phobias, cynophobia is most likely to develop during childhood, often between the ages of 10 and 13.

 Firstly, they may have had a personal encounter with a dog that ended badly.
 For example, being bitten, chased, or otherwise frightened or threatened.